Browse all

 Fashion loves nostalgia so much it's gone back to worshipping harmful trends

-We hadn't seen a Fashion Week this skinny in a while Fashion loves nostalgia so much it's gone back to worshipping harmful trends
+Excessive thinness is again an issue in the fashion world Fashion loves nostalgia so much it's gone back to worshipping harmful trends

 At the latest fashion shows, nostalgia was a major topic.
 At Cavalli, the muses of the brand from two decades ago returned to the runway, Miu Miu celebrated the years of innocence, while Anthony Vaccarello and Alessandro Michele revived past aesthetics for Saint Laurent and for Valentino.
 The desire to go back in time was so strong that even the casting, despite featuring new faces, revisited old trends by almost entirely abandoning inclusivity.
 According to the new Size Inclusivity Report from Vogue Business, in Milan, 98% of the models wore size 0 (equivalent to a 36 in Europe), while only 0.3% were considered plus size.
 The report even shows that the average sizes were “distorted” since, although it was the SS25 womenswear collection, many were menswear looks worn by men.
 It’s not surprising that the brands presenting the most inclusive sizes on the runway were primarily independent or emerging labels, such as Sunnei and Marco Rambaldi in Milan, Karoline Vitto, Chopova Lowena, and Di Petsa in London, or Ester Manas, Rick Owens, and Cecilie Bahnsen in Paris.
 Apart from exceptional cases like Marni, Ferragamo, Hermès, Miu Miu, and Chanel (which still rank at the bottom of the top 10), luxury houses not only seem to have turned their backs on the “inclusivity trend” but have even opted for excessive thinness.
 In this nostalgia-driven mania, which has turned even the most visionary designers into chronic melancholics, the waistline has also lost ground, trapped in an old painting that fashion thought it had left behind in the attic.
 According to the report, however, it was only a matter of time before the inclusivity boom of recent years faced backlash.